 Each executive must acquire within five years of his or her becoming an executive officer subject to the stock ownership guidelines, a minimum number of shares based on the applicable value shown above.
-To meet the requirements, an executive must increase his or her stock holdings each year by at least 20% of the required amount until the minimum number is acquired.
 Shares held in a brokerage account, an account with our transfer agent or in our 401(k) Plan, common stock units owned as a result of deferred awards paid under our annual incentive program and any vested restricted stock units all count towards the ownership requirement.
 Shares subject to unvested restricted stock units or unearned performance shares, however, do not count toward the ownership guidelines.
-If an executive does not meet the incremental stock ownership requirement in any of the five years, or the ownership requirement is not maintained after it is initially met, incentive awards made to the executive under our annual incentive program will be paid 50% in cash and 50% in stock, and any shares issued upon settlement of performance share awards must be retained to the extent necessary to meet the stock ownership guidelines.
+An executive must meet and maintain the stock ownership requirement in order to sell any company stock.

-As of December 31, 2017, all of our named executive officers met their incremental stock ownership requirements.
+As of March 1, 2020, all of our named executive officers met their stock ownership requirements or had less than five years' tenure as an executive officer and were in compliance with the guidelines.
 See "Security Ownership of Directors and Executive Officers."

-A copy of our officers' stock ownership guidelines is available by going to our public web site at [www.potlatchdeltic.com](http://www.potlatchdeltic.com), and selecting "Investor Resources," then "Corporate Governance," and "Officer Stock Ownership Guidelines."
+Our officers' stock ownership guidelines may be viewed by going to our website at www.potlatchdeltic.com, and selecting "Investors," then "Corporate Governance," and "Officer Stock Ownership Guidelines."